Shuoqi Sun

 Melbourne City, Vic, AU

-My research interests lie in information retrieval (IR) and web search systems.
-Currently, I am focusing on conversational search systems, interactive IR (IIR), and human-computer interaction (HCI).
-My research approach involves:
+My research interests lie in information retrieval (IR) and search systems.
+My research currently focus on:

 You can find my past activities and up-to-date CV here.